sonatype-nexus-community/iq-success-metrics2/README.md

 ./gradlew bootRun

 To build:
-gradle clean build examples bundle
+gradle clean build

 To scan with Nexus IQ:
  - first of all, edit the build.gradle file to configure your Nexus IQ url/username as well as your application name, then add the task to the build command above, or run on its own as below:

 gradle nexusIQScan

+To make a release (using Githib CLI) gh release create [releasenumber]

 To run:
 java -jar success-metrics-<version>.jar